joshishikha/DataAnalysis/README.md

 # Data analysis
-Any XL sheet for complex quick analysis
+Idea: Upload any XL sheet for complex quick analysis - structured and non-structured Python
-Python